Bangkit-C23-PS473/PeduliHIV-Machine-Learning/README.md

 We would like to express our gratitude to the authors of the original datasets:
 - Avasarala Sai Pavan for the Doctor Review Dataset.
 - Ilham Fathoni Panigoro for the Indonesian Abusive and Hate Speech Twitter Text dataset.
-We also extend our thanks to the TensorFlow team for providing the powerful framework used for training the models.
+We also extend our thanks to the TensorFlow team for providing the powerful framework and functions used for training the models.